With three decades of successive revenue growth behind it, K&S has well and truly entered the big league.

 Main areas of work

-Columbia, Duke, Emory, Fordham, Georgetown, Georgia State, Harvard, Howard, Mercer, NYU, St Louis, Stanford, University of Alabama, University of California – Berkeley, University of California – Hastings, University of Chicago, University of Florida, University of Georgia, University of Houston, University of Maryland, University of North Carolina, University of Pennsylvania, University of Texas, University of Virginia, Vanderbilt, Yale
+Columbia, Cornell, Duke, Emory, Fordham, George Washington, Georgetown, Georgia State, Harvard, Howard, Mercer, NYU, St. Louis, Stanford, UC Berkeley, UC Hastings, UCLA, UChicago, University of Florida – Levin, University of Georgia, University of Houston, University of Maryland, UNC – Chapel Hill, UPenn, University of Texas – Austin, University of Virginia, Vanderbilt, Yale

 Summer associate profile:

 King & Spalding offers an opportunity to work as part of a team on sophisticated legal matters for top clients in a collaborative environment.
-We seek candidates who are well-rounded and intellectually curious with a demonstrated record of achievement and who also have diverse life and work experiences and outstanding interpersonal skills.
-Our summer associates experience what it is like to be a lawyer at King & Spalding and work on challenging matters for real clients.
-Our summer associates also get to know our lawyers in both professional and social settings.
+We seek well-rounded and intellectually curious candidates who have a demonstrated record of achievement and diverse life and work experiences.

 Summer program components: